48 U.S. Ground Service

 Ipe is an exotic wood from Latin America

 This is one strong, tough, and resilient wood.
 Ipe's naturally durable and weather resistant so it's fantastic in outdoor projects.
-Moderately difficult to work especially with hand tools; has a blunting effect on cutting edges, however Ipe finishes smoothly except where grain is very roey.
-The rich dark color makes great accents.
+Plus, the rich dark color makes great accents and finishes with gorgeous hints of reddish brown tones - Ipe wood is unlike anything else.

 Light to dark olive brown with greenish caste, often with lighter or darker streaks.